OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 Work:

 - Pin direct SQLx and `sqlx-cli` to `=0.9.0` and provide a matching CLI installation path.
+- Move and rename `<latest-diesel-version>_baseline/up.sql` to the simple SQLx filename `<numeric-version>_baseline.sql` without rewriting its SQL.
-- Remove the historical Diesel migration directories and activate the existing final simple SQLx baseline without moving or rewriting it.
+- Remove the now-empty Diesel baseline directory and activate the moved baseline through SQLx.
 - Configure the migration directory consistently for the CLI and `sqlx::migrate!()`.
 - Set `migrate.defaults.migration-type = "reversible"` in `sqlx.toml`; do not rely on type inference from the simple baseline.
 - Add migration path build-script tracking.